XML-Travelgate/xtg-content-articles-pub/docs/hotel/DSF/Avail.md

 ~~~

 In the case that the client doesn't want to display the options in a
-status RQ, we can filter the options given that the provider typifies
+status RQ, we can filter the options given that the supplier typifies
 this status when the AvailRQ specifies the <OnRequest> tag.
 In the
-case the provider doesn't facilitates this information, wich will be
+case the supplier doesn't facilitates this information, wich will be
 informed into the StaticConfiguration call, then this will have to be
 treated on a commercial level.